IDENTITY DOMAINS CONCEPT LIST ABSTRACT CONCEPT LIST ABSTRACT CONCEPT LIST SERIALIZATION CONTENT MANAGEMENT

 Block Collection

-Block Collection is an Entity that is a set of Building Blocks.
+Block Collection is a Mixed-Order Entity that is a set of Building Blocks.

-The grouping of Building Blocks can be achieved either by reference ( Referencing Relationship) or by nesting ( Nesting Relationship), in which case the Block Collection serves as a Lexical Scope.
+The grouping of Building Blocks can be achieved either by reference ( Reference Relation) or by nesting ( Nesting Relation), in which case the Block Collection serves as a Block Lexical Scope.

 Example: